 The Behaviour committee worked on the Behaviour Policy and the final standards were linked to the School Statement of Principles.
 They underwent a process where they were reviewed by staff and input taken.

-- We create a safe and stimulating learning environment in which our students can discover and develop their intellectual, physical, social and creative potential.
+ts can discover and develop their intellectual, physical, social and creative potential.

 - We help our students to be happy, well-balanced, ethical individuals who work effectively and willingly with others.